PARSES-Lab/scans/Build_Instructions/Gripper_Assembly.md

 ### Step 3:

-Screw in the barrel jack connector to the 3D-printed harness in the proper orientation.
-Snap in the pneumatic fittings as well.
+Insert the barrel jack connector into the electrical and pneumatic harness ensuring that the barrel terminal is coming out of the side that was flat on the build plate while printing.
+Snap in three of the pneumatic couplings as well.

 ## Baseplate Assembly